-S.B.
-149 (Springer) - Restricting Commercial Activity: would disallow a city to adopt or enforce an ordinance that imposes a restriction, regulation, or condition on commercial activity.
+- S.B.
+149 (Springer) Restricting Commercial Activity: would disallow a city to adopt or enforce an ordinance that imposes a restriction, regulation, or condition on commercial activity.
 This would apply to the proposed gas-powered landscape equipment and concrete batch plant ordinance of Dallas and perhaps other commercial activity affected by climate plan measures.
-Left pending in committee on March 14, 2023.

-S.B.
-814 (Creighton) - Restricting Commercial Activity: is a preemption bill that would allow a taxpayer to take action against a municipality or county if adversely affected by an ordinance or regulation.
+Did not pass. - S.B.
+814 (Creighton) Restricting Commercial Activity: would have allowed a taxpayer to take action against a municipality or county if adversely affected by an ordinance or regulation.
 Specific state administrative codes applicable to this bill include agriculture, finance, insurance, labor, occupational, and the natural resource code.
 A claimant is entitled to declaratory and injunctive relief plus attorney fees.
-Again, this could apply to the gas-powered landscape ordinance of Dallas, perhaps the concrete ordinance, and more.
-Left pending in committee on March 4, 2023.
+Again, this could June 6, 2023 SUBJECT 88th Texas Legislature - Legislation relating to Environment and Sustainability have applied to the gas-powered landscape ordinance of Dallas, perhaps the concrete ordinance, and more.
+Did not pass. - Companion: H.B.
+2127 (Burrows) Sent to the governor for signature.

-• Companion: H.B.
-2127 (Burrows) Passed House on April 19, 2023.
-Received from the Senate on April 20, 2023.

 S.B.
 1860 (Hughes) - Relating to the adoption of a climate policy in a municipal charter: Would require that city climate plans be voted on by city constituents and would require approval by the appropriate state agency.
-Left pending in committee on April 24, 2023.

-• Companion: H.B.
-4930 (Craddick) Left pending in committee on April 19, 2023.

-DATE May 1, 2023

-SUBJECT 88th Texas Legislature - Legislation relating to Environment and Sustainability
+Sent to the governor for signature. - Companion: H.B.
+4930 (Craddick) Did not pass.

 Should you have any questions, please contact me or Clifford Sparks, State Legislative Director, at Clifford.Sparks@dallas.gov.

 Sincerely,

 Carrie Rogers

 Director

 Office of Government Affairs

 c: Members of the Ad Hoc Legislative Committee T.C.
 Broadnax, City Manager Tammy Palomino, Interim City Attorney Mark Swann, City Auditor Bilierae Johnson, City Secretary Preston Robinson, Administrative Judge Kimberly Bizor Tolbert, Deputy City Manager Jon Fortune, Deputy City Manager

 Majed A. Al-Ghafry, Assistant City Manager

 M. Elizabeth (Liz) Cedillo-Pereira, Assistant City Manager

 Dr. Robert Perez, Assistant City Manager

 Carl Simpson, Assistant City Manager

 Jack Ireland, Chief Financial Officer

 Genesis D. Gavino, Chief of Staff to the City Manager

 Directors and Assistant Directors

 Clifford Sparks, State Legislative Director